davliang/cs425-ra-fun/README.md

 Unfortunately, it makes no guarantees on the correctness of its implementation.
 It may contain an unholy number of bugs.

+The PyQT6 version is more refined and up-to-date.
+The tkinter version has a complete implementation, but it is not as refined.

 ## Getting Started

 To run the tkinter version: